 The purpose of the AIR HANDLING SYSTEM is to assure the health and comfort of the users of the AQUATIC FACILITY.
-A variety of health effects can occur as a result of poor ventilation that leads to accumulation of chemical and biological products in the air.
+A variety of health effects can occur as a result of poor ventilation that leads to accumulation of chemical and biological products in the air as well as detrimental effects on infrastructure such as corrosion.
 The following section reviews some of the issues of concern for INDOOR AQUATIC FACILITIES.